a5jiao/stockify/README.md

 Taking a step further, we utilize our model to predict the stock prices for the upcoming week.
 This forward-looking feature provides valuable insights, potentially aiding investors in making informed decisions.

+This feature now works for any stock listed in the market, with enough data points to make our analysis.
+We finished training our model on the extensive data set of Alphabet Inc's stock, now it is ready to take on anything.

 ## Conclusion and Future Work

 This project demonstrates the potential of LSTM neural networks in the realm of stock market predictions.
 I encourage fellow developers and enthusiasts to experiment with different stocks, adjust the model parameters, and explore further enhancements to the prediction accuracy.
-The possibilities are limitless, and I am excited to see how this project evolves within the community.

 ---